antleaf/doapr/webroot/content/repositories/paleorxiv.md

 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Community-based
-scientific_committees: 'Yes : Steering Committee comprised of members from the global Palaeontology community'
+scientific_committees: 'Yes : Steering Committee comprised of members from the global Palaeontology community   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: 'Depending on journals.
 Look to the page for more informations : http://fossilsandshit.com/paleorxiv/journal-policies/'
 time_submission_to_posting:
 repository_url: https://paleorxiv.org/
-user_committees: 'No'
+user_committees: 'No   '
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: At author's request with moderator approval
-withdrawal_policy: Plagiarism, false or inaccurate content
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
+  :feature: indexing
+  :description:
+- :service: microsoft_academic_search
   :feature: indexing
   :description:
 - :service: peer_community_in